sim_ame()

 #> Estimate 2.5 % 97.5 %

-# Contrast between average marginal means for `treat`
+# Contrast between average adjusted predictions

 est <- sim_ame(s, var = "treat", contrast = "rr",